fclabs/aws-terraform-exercises/exam-tips/ec2/readme.md

   * ENA => 10Gb or 100Gb BW
   * EFA => High Performance Computing (HPC).
 Consistent latency.

+## Instance user_data & meta_data
+* **User-Data**: Used as boot script to configure the instance after boot.
+It's a good practice to avoid customized AMIs and customize them on boot.
+Typically used to setup ENV vars than can modify how the instance will work.
+* Meta-data: Information about your Instance available through the URL http://169.254.169.254/latest.

 ## Labs about
 *